- Soda production in Janikowo will cease by July 2025 due to high energy costs and competition.

 Diversification and Investments

-In response to the European chemical industry crisis, QEMETICA is diversifying operations and investing outside the EU, including acquiring a precipitated silica business in the USA.
-Additionally, a waste incineration plant in Inowrocław is being constructed to reduce energy costs and enhance competitiveness.
+In response to the European chemical industry's crisis, QEMETICA is diversifying operations and investing globally.
+The company has acquired a precipitated silica business in the USA, enhancing its position in the global market.
+Additionally, QEMETICA is constructing a waste incineration plant in Inowrocław to reduce energy costs and increase the competitiveness of its soda production in Poland.